Junior-dev-Track/16-react-todolist-cyril-fl/README.md

 Functional to do list made with React JS
 * Add things at your to do list
 * Check your to do and see them fly away
+* Night and Day mode
+  * Auto adapt like your browser or you can choses.